balajich/spring-cloud-session-2-microservices-dynamic-ports/README.md

 # Spring Cloud Session 2 Microservices Dynamic ports
-In this tutorial we are going build two microservices(employee-api,payroll-api), registry  and expose their services via gateway.
+In this tutorial we are going build micorservice which bind to random port and discover each other using registry.
+This is very useful when you want to dynamically scale applications.
+Here microservices(employee-api,payroll-api), registry services are exposed  via gateway.
 User will access the services via gateway.
 All the services are developed using Java.
-The microservices runs on random port and registers their service endpoint with service registry application.
+The microservices run on random port and registers their service endpoint with service registry application.
 Gateway routes the requests to micorservices based on the information available in registry.
+**If you are not able to understand the first paragraph this is perfectly normal,Please watch my video to understan it better**

 Overview
 - Run employee-api service on 9000.
 Where it takes employee id and returns employee name.